antpearson/Mixd-CSS-Framework/README.md

 - **Styles are compiled automatically** with media queries stripped-out
 - Set which layout you want old IE to take using the `$mqs-up-to` variable in `all-old-ie.scss`
 - **Never polyfill IE with media query support**
-- Add additional IE styles / fixes to the bottom of `all-old-ie.scss` using relevant classes on the `<html>` element
+- Add additional IE styles/fixes to the bottom of `all-old-ie.scss` using relevant classes on the `<html>` element
-- A print stylesheet (`print-old-ie.scss`) is also created for IE, containing global typographic / layout styles.
+- A print stylesheet (`print-old-ie.scss`) is also created for IE, containing global typographic/layout styles.
 These are then overwritten by `print.css` as per modern browsers, meaning you only have to worry about working with one print stylesheet
 - Utilise Sass nesting for browser versions

 #### Example